Categories

 Technician Error

-In some cases the technician performing the treatment may be at fault.
+In some cases the problem is in the technique.
 Technician error is a growing cause of laser burns, simply because the industry is growing.
 There are a large volume of new laser technicians entering the industry.
-Some of these new technicians will be knowledgable and talented, unfortunately a greater number will not.
+Some of these new technicians will be knowledgable and talented, unfortunately a some will not.
 A “good” laser technician needs to have a good understanding of laser technology and skin.
 This comes with experience and continued education.
 Not all lasers work exactly the same, so a laser technician needs training for each laser they work with.
-The more experiance a technician has with lasers in general as well as a specific laser will reduce the posability that thier clients will be burned.
+The more experience a technician has with lasers in general, as well as a specific laser will reduce the possibility that their clients will be burned.
 In addition to understanding the technology being used, the technician should understand how skin will react and determine if someone is a good candidate for treatment.
 They should also determine if someone needs to precondition their skin before treatment and what is a good post treatment protocol.
 Keep in mind that even the best laser technician can encounter an unexpected complication, and burns are an inherit risk of laser and IPL treatments.

-I can not stress enough the importance of going to a qualified, experianced laser technician with a good repution.
+I can not stress enough the importance of going to a qualified, experienced laser technician with a good reputation.

 You Play A Role